-During the park’s opening celebration on Saturday, one teen boy expressed mild disappointment about the slide feature, which takes people down a 60-foot slope from the new Wilson Way Bridge to the marina complex below.
+During the park’s opening celebration on Saturday, one teen boy expressed mild disappointment about the slide feature.
+It takes people down a 60-foot slope from the new Wilson Way Bridge to the marina complex below.

 My preschool-aged kids disagreed.
 The series of six slides – some long, some short – were plenty fast.
 After my two-and-a-half-year-old witnessed another preschooler shoot down one of the longer slides, fly off the end and skid across the cushy landing pad, she opted to play on the shorter slides at the bottom of the hill.